Sulphites and Airway Symptoms

 Sulphites may be present in hair colours or bleaches, skin lighteners, fake tanning lotions, body lotions, shampoos and shower washes, moisturisers etc.

 Most people with sensitivity to sulphites will not have a positive allergy test.
+Keeping a food diary to show to your healthcare professional helps make the diagnosis.
 Sometimes, your health professional may recommend an elimination diet of foods containing sulphites.
-This may be followed by a food challenge, but this should only happen under medical supervision.
+This may be followed by a food challenge but this should only happen under medical supervision.

 Once the diagnosis has been made, treatment consists of avoidance of sulphite-containing foods, medicines and cosmetics.
 The degree to which this must be done depends on how sensitive the individual is.
 Some people who suffer mild sensitivity will only need to avoid foods containing the highest sulphite content; others with more severe sensitivity will need to be scrupulous in avoiding even trace amounts in foods, medicines and cosmetics.

-Symptoms arising from exposure to sulphites are treated according to the symptom (e.g. anti-histamines or steroids for rashes, inhalers for asthma).
+Symptoms arising from exposure to sulphites are treated according to the symptoms (e.g. anti-histamines or steroids for rashes, inhalers for asthma).

 Some manufacturers produce test kits which can detect the presence of sulphites in food and drink.
 However, these are not 100% reliable.

-If you are sensitive to sulphites, the most important thing to do is to know how to treat your symptoms, and be able to do so when, for example, you are eating away from home.
+If you are sensitive to sulphites, the most important thing is to know how to treat your symptoms and be able to do so when, for example, you are eating away from home.